-The process of making a terrine is not difficult, only involved since you will be utilizing a few preparation techniques.
 The yield is more than adequate, so you will have plenty to eat, share and even freeze.

 Bacon lines loaf pan to become the outer layer of the terrine when finished.
 How many recipes do you run into where you can line something with bacon?
 You had me at "bacon".
 Yummy!!

 - Check the seasoning of the ground meat.
 This is called a quenelle test.
 This process allows you to ascertain that the meat is properly seasoned.
 Because you cannot taste the meat raw, this is a very important step.
 You cannot cook the ground meat in a pan as the searing it will change the flavor and it would render out most of the fat.

 - Take a small piece of meat mixture and roll it into an oval shape.
 Place in a ziploc bag, and drop it into a pot of scalding water.
 Allow it to cook through.
 Remove the bag from water and let it cool to to touch.
 Taste.